mathesar-foundation/mathesar/docs/docs/installation/docker-compose.md

 #### Webserver Configuration

-This section lets you customize the details of the webserver that provides the Mathesar web UI, and API endpoints.
-Most of the customizations available here are only relevant if you're planning to expose your installation of Mathesar to the wider internet.
-You can configure the domain as well as the ports to use for http and https traffic, respectively.
+This section lets you customize the details of the web server (Caddy) that provides the Mathesar web UI and API endpoints.

+Most of the customizations available here are only relevant if you're planning to expose your installation of Mathesar to the internet.
+You can configure the domain as well as the ports to use for HTTP and HTTPS traffic, respectively.

 #### Admin User Configuration